Printer Friendly Version

 newly-diagnosed (within 3 months of diagnosis)

-persistent (between 3 and 12 months of diagnosis)
+persistent (3 to 12 months since diagnosis)

-chronic (condition present for >12 months).
+chronic (condition present for >12 months)

 Related medical policies: